jere-mie/graph-webapp/README.md

 ## Run
+Make sure you have the dependecies installed, by running `npm install`.

-Simply type `npm start` in the directory to the start the server.
+Then simply type `npm start` in the directory to the start the server.
 Navigate to http://localhost:3000 to view the page

 ## TODO